sorbet/sorbet/compiler/README.md

 ## Editor and environment

-Nearly all of the [Editor and environment] tips from the Sorbet repo apply here too.
+Nearly all of the [Editor and environment] tips from the main README apply here too.

 [Editor and environment]: https://github.com/sorbet/sorbet#editor-and-environment